top of page

 How Does the Flu Spread?

-Influenza is highly contagious and spreads primarily through droplets in the air when an infected person coughs, sneezes, or talks.
-It can also spread through touching contaminated surfaces or direct contact with someone who has the flu.
+The flu spreads primarily through droplets when an infected person sneezes, coughs, or talks.
+Touching contaminated surfaces or having direct contact with someone infected can also spread the virus.

-In Singapore, people with influenza are most contagious in the first 3-4 days after their symptoms develop.
-If exposed, symptoms usually appear within 1-4 days post-exposure.
+In Singapore, people with the flu are most contagious 3–4 days after symptoms develop, with an incubation period of 1–4 days post-exposure.

 What Complications Can Influenza Cause?

-Influenza in Singapore can lead to serious complications such as:
+Without timely treatment, influenza can lead to serious complications, such as:

 • Lung infections (pneumonia)